-The maximum pension is equal to 60% of the insured's average earnings.
+The maximum pension is 60% of the insured's average annual earnings.

-Reduced age pension: The minimum pension is equal to 16% of the insured's average annual earnings in the best

-3 of the last 15 years before the year in which the insured reached age 60.
-The pension is increased by 1% of average annual earnings for each 25-week period of contributions exceeding 150 weeks up to a maximum of 499 weeks.
+Early pension: The base pension is 16% of the insured's average annual earnings in the best 3 of the last 15 years before the year in which the insured reached age 60.
+The pension is increased by 1% of average annual earnings for each 25-week period of contributions exceeding 150 weeks, up to 499 weeks.

-The minimum pension is EC\$40 a week.
+The minimum weekly pension is EC\$70.
 The pension is paid every 2 weeks.